CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Create an end-point to get from `/reservations` all existing reservations.

-- simple select
-- create the enpoint from scratch
+- create the endpoint from scratch

 ### Exercise 5.b